rutum/rutum.github.io/_posts/2019-06-19-braving-the-wilderness.md

 author: rutum
 ---

-This book is about our struggle to try to "belong" to something, what the belonging means, and the legitimacy of our desires to belong.
+This book is about our struggle to try to “belong” to something, what the belonging means.
+This book inspires the reader to belong to themselves, and giving yourselves that place in the universe that you seek acceptance from.

 <a target="_blank"  href="https://www.amazon.com/gp/product/0812995848/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0812995848&linkCode=as2&tag=rammyghally-20&linkId=4a1ab4639f65300d586aa980ea259d6c"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&MarketPlace=US&ASIN=0812995848&ServiceVersion=20070822&ID=AsinImage&WS=1&Format=_SL250_&tag=rammyghally-20" ></a><img src="//ir-na.amazon-adsystem.com/e/ir?t=rammyghally-20&l=am2&o=1&a=0812995848" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />